Tehuel trial: Why it's a landmark ruling

 Juan Pablo Caniggia (right), in charge of the prosecution team that intervened in the trial.

-"We were surprised by the Court's unanimous and forceful ruling.
-It left no issue untouched.
-They were very specific in their assessment of the evidence and facts, and they delved deeply into the case law."
-Caniggia emphasized: "It's a vital, extremely important ruling, which begins to shed light on these situations that are not visible to a certain segment of society and are happening."
+“We were surprised by the unanimous and forceful nature of the Court’s ruling.
+They left no stone unturned.
+They were very specific in their assessment of the evidence and the facts, and they delved into the relevant case law.”
+Caniggia emphasized: “This is a vital, extremely important ruling that begins to bring to light these situations that are invisible to a segment of society but are actually happening.”.

-The prosecutor emphasized the role of activism during the judicial process: "Support is extremely important.
-Without that visibility and support, these types of issues are more difficult."
+The prosecutor highlighted the role of activism during the legal process: "Support is extremely important.
+Without that visibility and support, these kinds of issues are more difficult.".

-Regarding the additional measures requested, the prosecutor expressed satisfaction with the Court's acceptance of his request for a protocol for searching for missing LGBTQ+ persons and the declaration of a social emergency: "The fact that they have accepted it favorably will be of benefit to all justice officials."
+Regarding the additional measures requested, the prosecutor expressed his satisfaction that the Court had accepted his request for a protocol for searching for missing LGBTQ+ people and the declaration of a social emergency: "That they have accepted it favorably will benefit all of us who work in the justice system.".

-Agustina Ponce, transvestite activist, Equal World Association (AMI)
+Agustina Ponce, trans activist, Equal World Association (AMI)

-“At this time of nationwide hatred and disregard by national officials for laws protecting the LGBTIQNB+ community, hearing the grounds for this ruling has been exemplary,” said Agustina Ponce, a transvestite activist with the Equal World Association.
-The former Undersecretary of Diversity at the Ministry of Women, Gender, and Diversity of the Nation added: “It's also instructive for those unfamiliar with the laws.
-We're missing Tehuel; they don't say where he is.
-But we have a ruling that we've worked hard to achieve.”
+“At this time of national hatred and ignorance on the part of national officials regarding laws that protect the LGBTIQNB+ community, hearing the reasoning behind this ruling has been exemplary,” said Agustina Ponce, a trans activist with the Asociación Mundo Igualitario (Equal World Association).
+The former Undersecretary of Diversity at the Ministry of Women, Gender and Diversity added: “It is also a lesson for those who are unaware of the laws.
+Tehuel is missing; they don't say where he is.
+But we have a ruling that was the result of a great deal of work.”.

-Florencia Guimaraes, transvestite activist and president of the House of Lohana and Diana
+Florencia Guimaraes, trans activist and president of La Casa de Lohana y Diana

-"It's important to highlight the struggle of the LGBTI movement, the effort, the fight, the commitment to this important trial, which wouldn't have been possible without the LGBTI movement.
-That's what I'd like to highlight: the community's struggle to once again hold a hate crime trial like we did in the Diana Sacayán trial."
+"It is important to highlight the struggle of the LGBTI movement, the effort, the fight, having put their bodies on the line in this very important trial that would not have been possible without the LGBTI movement.
+That is what I would like to emphasize: the struggle of the community to once again carry out a trial for a hate crime as we did in the trial for Diana Sacayán.".

-"It's a unique and historic ruling.
-And it's important to say that we still want him to be found; we want to know where Tehuel is," said Ivana Gutiérrez of Conurbanes por la Diversidad (Conurbanes for Diversity).
-This regional organization, within the framework of the Pride and Struggle Front, carried out important and fundamental work in coordinating and supporting the investigation, as well as in coordinating with the plaintiff's legal team.
+“It’s a unique and historic ruling.
+And it’s important to say that we still want him to be found; we want to know where Tehuel is,” said Ivana Gutiérrez of Conurbanes por la Diversidad (Suburbanites for Diversity).
+This grassroots organization, within the framework of the Pride and Struggle Front, carried out important and fundamental work in coordinating and supporting the investigation, as well as working with the legal team representing the plaintiffs.

-"It's important to say that in these times, in a week and a year in which we have been continually attacked in our freedom to live, even denied our existence, it's extremely important that the judiciary has issued an exemplary ruling.
-Let these people know that our lives have value, that we are subjects of law, and that we have each other.
-There's still a second trial, it's true, but today is a great precedent.
-Their impunity is over, no more pedagogical violence against our bodies.
-Tehuel is our cry to demand justice and visibility for all transmasculinities who have experienced and continue to experience violence for not complying with social mandates."
+"To say that in these times, in a week and a year in which our freedom to live has been constantly attacked, even denied, it is crucial that the judiciary has issued an exemplary ruling.
+Let these people know that our lives matter, that we are subjects of rights, and that we have each other.
+There is a second trial to come, it's true, but today sets a powerful precedent.
+Their impunity is over, no more didactic violence against our bodies.
+Tehuel is our cry to demand justice and visibility for all transmasculine people who have experienced and continue to experience violence for not conforming to societal norms.".

 Marcela Tobaldi, transvestite activist, The Orange Rose

-“This court has been very good, understanding the hate crime committed against Tehuel.
-In addition to the fact that everything is abundantly proven, this court's ruling reviewed international law, mentioning the Yogyakarta Principles, all the legal principles that affirm that LGBT communities around the world need to be protected and respected.
-It's a historic event that marks a before and after in criminal law.
-Just a few days ago, the Minister of Justice of the Nation, Mariano Cúneo Libarona, made very unpleasant statements that go against all the human rights of the LGBT community.
-And this ruling says: 'No, gentlemen, it's not like that.'
-It has a human rights and very political content, so I believe that this rain we are having right now, as Mónica and Tehuel's mother said, is a blessing, and I believe we have triumphed, and I hope that our LGBT community continues to be respected, at least in the province of Buenos Aires.”
+“This court has done an excellent job, understanding the hate crime committed against Tehuel.
+Besides the fact that everything is overwhelmingly proven, the court's ruling reviewed international law, citing the Yogyakarta Principles, all the legal principles that affirm that LGBT communities worldwide need to be protected and respected.
+It's a historic event that marks a turning point in criminal law.
+Just a few days ago, the Minister of Justice, Mariano Cúneo Libarona, made very offensive statements that go against all the human rights of the LGBT community.
+And this ruling says: 'No, that's not how it is.'
+It has a human rights dimension and a very political one, so I believe that this windfall we're experiencing right now, as Mónica and Tehuel's mother said, is a blessing, and I think we've triumphed.
+I hope that our LGBT community continues to be respected, at least in the province of Buenos Aires.”.

-Claudia Vásquez Haro, transvestite activist, president of Otrans Argentina
+Claudia Vásquez Haro, trans and travesti activist, president of Otrans Argentina

-"The ruling is historic for several reasons, not only because it convicts the person who disappeared Tehuel and never spoke or revealed his whereabouts.
-It's not only a precedent-setting ruling, but in a context where we have a Minister of Justice like Cúneo Libarona, who dismisses our existence as a 'subjective idea,' here we have a sentence that clearly speaks of the murder of a trans person, motivated by hatred of their gender identity."
+“The ruling is historic for several reasons, not only because it condemns the person who disappeared Tehuel and never spoke or revealed his whereabouts.
+It is not only a ruling that sets a precedent, but also, in a context where we have a Minister of Justice like Cúneo Libarona, who ignores our existence in terms of a “subjective idea,” here we have a sentence that clearly speaks of the murder of a trans person, motivated by hatred of their gender identity.”.

-«This ruling is the result of a legal strategy, but also a fundamentally political one, and social mobilization.
-It is thanks to the strength of Norma Nahuelcurá, Tehuel's mother, and the Association of Relatives and Friends for Tehuel de la Torre, and organizations for sexual and gender diversity.
-I want to highlight the role of the National Pride and Struggle Front, which supported the family throughout the process, and the very important support of the gender and discrimination prevention and response institutions through the former Ministry of Women, Gender, and Diversity of the Nation and the former INADI (National Institute of Women, Gender, and Diversity) last year.
-This support is also provided at the provincial and municipal levels of the San Vicente district.
+«This ruling is the result of a legal strategy, but fundamentally a political one, driven by social mobilization.
+It was achieved thanks to the strength of Norma Nahuelcurá, Tehuel's mother, and the Association of Family and Friends of Tehuel de la Torre, as well as the sexual and gender diversity organizations.
+I want to highlight the role of the National Pride and Struggle Front, which supported the family throughout the entire process, and the crucial support from gender institutions and those dedicated to preventing and addressing discrimination, through the former Ministry of Women, Gender and Diversity and the former INADI (National Institute Against Discrimination, Xenophobia and Racism) last year.
+I also want to acknowledge the support at the provincial and municipal levels in the district of San Vicente.

-I believe this is a historic ruling, especially because it not only recognizes a crime based on gender identity bias in the province of Buenos Aires, but also adopts community reparation measures, sending a very strong message that no crime against a person based on their sexual orientation or diverse gender identity can go unpunished or be made invisible."
+I believe we are facing a historic ruling, especially because it not only recognizes a hate crime based on gender identity in the province of Buenos Aires, but also adopts community reparation measures, sending a very strong message that no crime against a person because of their sexual orientation or diverse gender identity can go unpunished or be made invisible.”.

 Estela Díaz, Minister of Women and Diversity of the province of Buenos Aires

-“We heard a very well-founded ruling, which clearly explained why there was sufficient evidence for the conviction, and also very precisely explained why it is a hate crime.
-We are facing a historic ruling,” said the Minister of Women and Diversity of the province of Buenos Aires.
-She recalled another historic ruling, that of the transvesticide trial of Diana Sacayán, “which unfortunately the Court later overturned .”
+“We heard a very well-reasoned ruling, which clearly explained why there was sufficient evidence for a conviction, and also very precisely outlined why it is a hate crime.
+We are facing a landmark ruling,” said the Minister of Women and Diversity of the Province of Buenos Aires.
+She recalled another landmark ruling, that of the trial for the transphobic murder of Diana Sacayán, “which was unfortunately later overturned by the Court of Appeals .”

-“In this case, the grounds are very solid, as is the international and national jurisprudence to explain the hate crime as an aggravating factor, and the fact that the body was made to disappear.
-There, in our history of forced disappearances, is also that memory, inscribed in what it has meant that we don't know where Tehuel's body is.
-It brings a bit of reparation and historical justice, because we know that both in the province of Buenos Aires and throughout the country, the transvestite trans population in general has suffered impunity in the face of transvesticides.
-I think we need to set a precedent going forward, and of course with the reparative measures our Ministry is already working on.”
+“In this case, the legal grounds are very strong, both international and national jurisprudence explains the hate crime as an aggravating factor, as well as the fact that the body was made to disappear.
+This memory is also present in our history of forced disappearances; it's inscribed in the fact that we don't know where Tehuel's body is.
+This brings a measure of reparation and historical justice, because we know that both in the province of Buenos Aires and throughout the country, the trans and travesti population in general has suffered impunity in the face of transphobic murders.
+I believe we must set a precedent for the future, and of course, this will be accompanied by the reparative measures that our Ministry is already working on.”.

 Martín Canevaro, 100% Diversity and Rights

-"We worked hard to achieve this trial.
-From the Pride and Struggle Front, together with Tehuel's Family and Friends, we promoted awareness and legal actions that led to this historic ruling.
-The ruling confirms that we have a robust legal framework regarding violence based on sexual orientation and gender identity, even though the Minister of Justice denies it.
+“We worked hard to make this trial happen.
+From the Pride and Struggle Front, together with Tehuel's family and friends, we promoted awareness campaigns and legal actions that led to this historic ruling.
+The sentence confirms that we have a robust legal framework regarding violence based on sexual orientation and gender identity, even though the Minister of Justice denies it.”.

-We particularly value the inclusion in the ruling of community reparation measures, such as the creation of a search protocol for missing LGBTI persons and the declaration of a social emergency regarding violence due to prejudice against transvestite and trans people."
+We especially value the inclusion in the ruling of community reparation measures, such as the creation of a protocol for searching for missing LGBTI people and the declaration of a social emergency regarding violence motivated by prejudice against transvestite and trans people.”.

-Alejo, non-binary activist, president of the Mocha Celis Popular Trans High School Student Center
+Alejo, a non-binary activist, is the president of the Student Center at the Mocha Celis Trans Popular High School

-“I was deeply moved by the results of the trial.
-They were what they should have been; justice was done.
-And it began to heal a wound that, personally, had been very raw for me, because I have an older brother who is cross-sex, and he was able to reach the same age as Tehuel.
-So, it was very important for me, and thanks to that, I became much more sensitive to the issue.
-And now we move forward, for we are not a minority.”
+“I was very moved by the outcome of the trial.
+They were what they had to be; justice was served.
+And a wound began to heal, one that had been opened up for me personally, because I have an older brother who is transgender, and he was able to live to the same age as Tehuel.
+So it was very important for me, and thanks to that, I became much more sensitive to the issue.
+And now we have to keep moving forward, because we are not a minority.”.

 SUPPORT US